Photo of sesame seeds in wooden ladle

 Sesame is often hidden in foods.
 It can pose a serious health risk to those allergic to it.
 Allergic reactions to sesame can be severe and lead to anaphylaxis, a life-threatening condition.

-“Of all the foods my son is allergic to, it’s sesame that causes the most problems – by far,” says food allergy mom Erin Malawer, founder of AllergyStrong, a nonprofit that provides practical food allergy management advocacy and advice.
+“Of all the foods my son is allergic to, it’s sesame that causes the most problems – by far,” says food allergy mom Erin Malawer.
+Erin is the founder of AllergyStrong, a nonprofit that offers food allergy management advocacy and advice.
 “Sesame is in a lot of different foods.
 Of all the food allergies he wishes to outgrow, sesame is at the top of the list.”

 The Food Allergen Labeling and Consumer Protection Act (FALCPA) requires the major food allergens to be listed, in plain English, on food labels.
 The top food allergens include: